Skip to main content

 Scratchpad read/write operations are replaced with output variable operations — for example, “place the result on the scratchpad” becomes “pass the result as an output variable”.

-Outcome-selection logic (e.g. “hand off with outcome ‘success’ if X, ‘failure’ if Y”) is moved out of iris node instructions and into the corresponding output node’s instructions.md, with instructions_enabled: true set on that output node.
+Outcome-selection logic (e.g. “hand off with outcome ‘success’ if X, ‘failure’ if Y”) is moved out of agent node instructions and into the corresponding output node’s instructions.md, with instructions_enabled: true set on that output node.

 After Migration